-- We have audited the financial statements of Vista Bank (România) S.A. ("the Bank"), with registered office at 90-92 Emanoil Porumbaru St., District 1, Bucharest, Romania, identified by the unique tax registration code RO 10556861 which comprise the statement of financial position as at December 31, 2022, and the statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, including a summary of significant accounting policies and notes to the financial statements. - The financial statements at December 31, 2022 are identified as follows:
+- 1. We have audited the financial statements of Vista Bank (Romania) S.A. (the "Bank"), with registered office in Emanoil Porumbaru Street, no. 90-92, District 1, Bucharest, Romania, identified by unique tax registration code RO 10556861 which comprise the statement of financial position as at 31 December 2023, the statement of profit or loss and of the statement of comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended, and notes to the financial statements, including material accounting policy information. - 2.
+The financial statements as of 31 December 2023 are identified as follows: - Equity